Koh Chang – Beaches

-For the explorers found a temple in the middle of the island in a small valley, and also in the southern part of the island is a giant lighthouse.
+For the explorers there is a temple to be found in the middle of the island in a small valley, and also in the southern part of the island is a giant lighthouse that is worth a visit.
 If you can figure out how to get there, it is probably possible to climb up to the top, where you can get a good picture of both Thailand and Cambodia.
-None of the above, the roads, so you need some boots and a machete!

 Koh Chang – Article

 There are some excellent snorkeling opportunities and great diving opportunities in Koh Chang National Park.
 Koh Chang is developing into a great diving destination.
 Koh Chang Marine National Park has many diving opportunities, from coral peaks, deep wrecks, shallow reefs.
 Visibility is often up to 30 or 40 meters during the high season.
 The best time to dive is between October and May.
 Even during the rainy season, there are many quiet days where diving is still going well.